 Today, IBM made a series of announcements, including the planned acquisition of Resilient Systems, Inc., that will aim to provide organizations with a proactive, comprehensive approach to respond to cyber breaches more quickly and effectively across consulting, services and products.
 With Resilient Systems, a leader in incident response, IBM will be in a position to provide the industry’s first integrated end-to-end Security Operations and Response Platform offering that spans the entire life cycle of an attack, from protection and detection to response.

-The combination of Resilient Systems’ Incident Response Platform with QRadar Security Intelligence Incident Forensics has the potential to deliver something incredibly powerful.
+The combination of IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform with QRadar Security Intelligence Incident Forensics has the potential to deliver something incredibly powerful.
 With the enhanced analytics capabilities that allow QRadar to continuously search through billions of events each day, looking for abnormal behaviors and feeding that data to Resilient Systems, we will be able to proactively orchestrate a process to tackle a security incident that spans organizational and product boundaries.

 Resilient Systems’ platform provides a broad set of response playbooks for different incident types, tapping into its knowledge base of global regulatory requirements and compliance actions to provide information and tools for responding to a range of incidents.
 This enables users across the organization to collaborate in the response process and access data from more than a dozen cyberthreat intelligence feeds as well as other integrated cybersecurity and IT systems — including IBM X-Force Exchange, one of the largest threat intelligence databases in the world.